Points and lines configurations for perpendicular bisectors of convex cyclic polygons: Introduction

 \subsection{Organization of the paper}

-In Section~\ref{sec:charac} we prove Theorem~\ref{thm:main} about the characterization of realizable words.
+In Section~\ref{sec:charac} we prove Theorem~\ref{thm:main} about the characterization of realizable words and Corollary~\ref{cor:enum} about their enumeration.
 In Section~\ref{sec:uniform} we study the model of uniform random points on the circle and prove the results about this model presented in the introduction.
-In Section~\ref{sec:uniformwords} we prove Corollary~\ref{cor:enum} about the enumeration of realizable words and Theorem~\ref{thm:convergence} describing large realizable words chosen uniformly at random.
+Finally in Section~\ref{sec:uniformwords} we prove Theorem~\ref{thm:convergence} describing a large realizable word chosen uniformly at random.